astropy/astropy/docs/development/quickstart.rst

 If your PR is still a work in progress then instead of clicking "Create pull request", click on the small down arrow next to it and select "`Create draft pull request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests>`__".
-In addition, if your commits are not ready for CI testing, you should include ``[ci skip]`` the last commit message (but note that code formatting checks and documentation building will still be done).
+In addition, if your commits are not ready for CI testing, you should include ``[ci skip]`` the last commit message – but note that code formatting checks and documentation building will still be done.
+Formatting and style errors *should* already have been fixed before committing if you have locally :ref:`installed pre-commit<contributing.pre-commit>`; but if you have not, you can use the :ref:`pre-commit_bot` to fix them automatically in the PR.

 Once submitted (and marked as ready), this request goes to the astropy maintainers and they will review the PR.